TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 ### AWS Inspector
 - Allows you to perform security assessment checks

+### AWS CloudWatch
+> What does it do?

+Monitors AWS infrastructure

+### AWS Cognito
+> What does it do?

+They support both authenticated and unauthenticated identities

+### AWS CloudTrail

+Stores logs

+### AWS RDS

+Provides high availablity and failover support for DB instances using multi-AZ deployments.
+Amazon technology:
+- Oracle
+- ALL SQL forms
+- MariaDB instances

+SQL Server Mirroring
+- SQL Server DB instances

+### AWS
+>>> Penetration testing is possible without AWS approval depending on service used

-### Amazon KMS
+### AWS KMS

-Used to store and generate encryption keys that can be used by other AWS services/applications
+Used to store and generate encryption keys that can be used by other AWS services/applications such as CloudTrail (rather than default S3 managed keys)

 There are 4 main components:
 - Customer master keys
 - Data Encryption keys
 - Key Policies
 - Grants

+> Pricing?

+> Audit changes?

 ### Amazon GuardDuty